GRC-SummerSchool/learn-python/Day2/Loops.md

 ### Further Practice

+Create a new python file, guess.py.
 Write a guessing game that generates a random number, and prompts the user for input until they guess correctly.
 Generate a random number between 1 and 10 by using the following code snippet:

 ```python
 from random import randint